jojolin/fast-api-demo/README.md

 # fast api demo
 - This is just a demo project to show fast usage
-- most code comes directory from [fastapi website](https://fastapi.tiangolo.com/)
+- most code comes directly from [fastapi website](https://fastapi.tiangolo.com/)

 ## include